autonlab/autonlab.github.io/collections/_carousel/natural_sciences.md

 ---
 layout: research
 title:  "AI x Natural Sciences & Knowledge Discovery"
-summary: "Using AI to augment the ability of subject matter experts (SMEs) to pour through trememdous amounts of data and exract insights which further human knowledge and understanding of the universe."
+summary: "How can other fields can benefit from the promise of AI.
+Automation can increase efficiency of processing vast amounts of data that informs scientific thinking.
+Part of the challenge involves bridging the gap between data-driven policy and empirical science.
+Natural sciences evolve as our collective understanding of the universe increases, therefore it is important to ensure that AI can leverage this ever-increasing knowledge."
 splash: "/assets/images/outbreak-detection.jpg"
 projects:
   -